Preparing for severe weather

 These factors allow the Earth to absorb more radiant energy from the Sun, and in turn warm the troposphere, the layer of the atmosphere where we live.

 We are seeing more and worse floods due to extreme weather and higher precipitation.
-For example, a flood that was so severe that it only happened once a century could happen every decade.
-A flood that happened every decade could happen every year.
+For example, a flood so severe used to happen once a century could now happen every decade.
+A flood that happened once a decade could now happen every year.

 We will also likely see more thunderstorms with damaging winds, large hail, and more intense rainfall.
 With climate change increasing our average temperature, it is likely we will experience more frequent, severe, and long-lasting extreme heat events.